nhsengland/data-viz-community-of-practice/docs/dashboard_design/kpis.md

 ## Best Practices

-???+ tip "Typography - Best practices"
+???+ tip "KPIs - Best practices"
     - [x] The width of the KPI slots should change based on the screen size (not the spacing between them).
 The space between each KPI slot should always be 8px.
     - [x] If there is any description available for the KPIs that has to be shown in a tooltip on rollover the KPI slot.
     - [x] There can be any number of KPIs shown on a dashboard (we suggest not more than 10) but a minimum of four and a maximum of five slots should be allocated per row to display the KPIs.